kiranquidwai/av-gps-speed-drop-streaming/README.md

 This satisfies the assignment requirement to trigger an alert when a vehicle’s average speed drops by more than 20 km/h between consecutive sliding windows.

 ---

-## Notes

-The dataset has one autonomous vehicle, so the project uses a derived fixed vehicle ID called `AV_1`.
-The main purpose of the assignment is to demonstrate Spark Structured Streaming, event-time watermarking, sliding-window aggregation, and stateful alert detection.